precice/tutorials/tools/tests/README.md

 Since the docker containers are still a bit mixed in terms of capabilities and support for different build_argument combinations the following rules apply:

-- A build_argument ending in **_TAG** means that an image of some kind needs to be available with that tag.
 - A build_argument ending in **_REF** means that it refers to a git reference (like a branch or commit) beeing used to build the image.
 - All other build_arguments are free of rules and up to the container maintainer.